coral-streaming/coral-streaming.github.io/Overview-Architecture.md

 - **Serializability**
 The JSON format is completely serializable, meaning that a string representation of each JSON object can created without problems, which is then sent over a TCP connection between nodes, and which is then decoded again in a JSON object.

-A Coral actor is not aware of all sources from which it receives JSON objects, nor is it aware of all targets to which the output of its calculation must be sent.
+A Coral actor does not need to be aware of all sources from which it receives JSON objects, nor does it need to be aware of all targets to which the output of its calculation must be sent.
 This is handled by the Coral platform.
 The only thing an actor knows is which operation to perform when it is "triggered" by an incoming JSON object.

 Nodes in the cluster communicate with each other through Akka's [Gossip](http://doc.akka.io/docs/akka/2.4.1/common/cluster.html#membership) protocol.

-Since each runtime is assigned in its completeness to a single node, excessive TCP traffic caused by messages from Kafka are prevented.
-The only messages that cross node boundaries are API requests which are redirected to the proper machines.
+Since each runtime is assigned in its completeness to a single node, excessive TCP traffic caused by messages from Kafka are prevented, but if messages are delivered to the wrong node, Coral will redirect them to the right one.
+The only messages that typically cross node boundaries, however, are API requests which are redirected to the proper machines.

 --------------------------